ausaccessfed/dev-portal/docs/_edugain-integration/06-discovery-service.md

 ## Use the AAF Discovery Service

 The AAF provides a central discovery service that can be utilized by any AAF service provider.
-It provides a discovery mechanism for both AAF IdPs and **all of eduGAIN** IdPs.
+It provides a discovery mechanism for both AAF IdPs and "all of eduGAIN" IdPs.

-The URL for the **all of eduGAIN** IdPs is: `https://ds.aaf.edu.au/discovery/edugain`
+The URL for the "all of eduGAIN" IdPs is: `https://ds.aaf.edu.au/discovery/edugain`

-To update your Shibboleth Service Provider to use the **all of eduGAIN** discovery you need to modify the discoveryURL defined in the `/etc/shibboleth/shibboleth2.xml` file.
+To update your Shibboleth Service Provider to use the "all of eduGAIN" discovery you need to modify the discoveryURL defined in the `/etc/shibboleth/shibboleth2.xml` file.

 ```shell
 <SSO discoveryProtocol="SAMLDS"